 - ¼ teaspoon sea salt

-- 1-2 tbsp sweetener of choice I use stevia
+- 1-2 tablespoon sweetener of choice I use stevia

 - Granola, peanut butter, fresh strawberries for garnish

-- Add strawberries and 2 tsp chia seeds to a small microwavable bowl.
+- Add strawberries and 2 teaspoon chia seeds to a small microwavable bowl.
 Microwave for 1 minute.
 Mash with a fork then set aside.

 - Mix all remaining ingredients in a large bowl until well combined.

 - Starting with strawberry chia sauce, spoon alternate layers of strawberry sauce and oat mixture into four glasses, cover with lids or plastic wrap, and refrigerate overnight.

 - Remove lids or plastic wrap, top with granola, peanut butter, and fresh strawberries, if desired, and serve immediately.